 How Systemd Is Different From SysVinit?

 In Unix or Unix based systems init is the first process that gets started during system boot.
 It is the parent process of all the processes that are running into the system.
-It automatically adopt all the process that get orphaned. init holds the process id 1.
+It automatically adopts all the processes that get orphaned. init holds the process id 1.
 Once it gets started it continues running until the system is shutdown.

 A runlevel is the state of init process that can be used by the system to determine in which mode it has to operate.
 Each runlevel has a certain number of services stopped or started, these levels are identified by numbers.
 Generally, there are seven runlevels exist numbered from 0 to 6.